Volunteers & Docents

 - Docents gain experience in all facets of environmental education; invaluable to teachers who want to enhance their GPS requirements in the classroom.

 Docents are the friendly faces here on the grounds and available to visitors.
 They are here because they love what they do, and welcome the chance to share what they have learned with others.
 It’s a calling that truly gives back as much as you put into it.
 All CNC docents go through a training process which begins with a 1/2 day orientation (scheduled two times throughout the year), and is followed by several observations of other docents and CNC naturalists in action.
 Each docent can arrange observations around their schedule with the help of a staff member.
 The process is completed in 3-6 months.
-The next Docent Orientation will be held on August 17, 2014.
-For more information on the event, please check out our calendar of events page.
+For information on the next Docent Orientation, please visit the calendar of events page or contact the volunteer coordinator.